1165 København K

 Nordea is the largest financial services group in Northern Europe and operates numerous branches in Copenhagen and across Denmark.

 The bank was too busy to speak to the University Post about its services in all of the three branches that we visited, so Nordea is evidently a popular choice for customers in the capital.

 The bank does not offer private online banking in English but does provide services in Danish, Norwegian, Swedish and Finnish, and can charge small fees to its basic account, up to DKK 340 per year.

 Similar to Arbejdernes Landsbank in offering a free salary account with card, Nykredit offers speedy set-up with recent upgrades to its service.

-”We actually just changed our system so you can get onboard digitally on your smartphone or iPad,” said Lene Corklunge, employee at the Amager office, ”it only takes ten minutes although the card has to be ordered and takes about 5 days.
-You’ll need picture ID – but you can take a photo of that with your smartphone.”
+»We actually just changed our system so you can get onboard digitally on your smartphone or iPad.
+It only takes ten minutes although the card has to be ordered and takes about 5 days.
+You’ll need picture ID – but you can take a photo of that with your smartphone,« says Lene Corklunge, employee at the Amager office.

-”Some parts of our website are in English but not all – we’re working on it!
-We are more than happy to have international customers and of course in Copenhagen we’re especially eager to have as much in English on the site as possible,” says Corklunge.
+»Some parts of our website are in English but not all – we’re working on it!
+We are more than happy to have international customers and of course in Copenhagen we’re especially eager to have as much in English on the site as possible,« she says.

 Established in 1871, Denmark’s largest bank owns a host of branches around the centre of Copenhagen and provides 24 hour contact services.

 The institution offers full services in English online.

 A student-friendly option is the Danske Studie package.
 If you are 18-32 years old and getting SU (the Danish study grant), most of the basic banking services will be available for free.
 That includes withdrawing cash from other banks’ ATMs and exchanging foreign currency.